|

 to the system.
 In other cases, where individual failures can take

-measurable amounts of time (indicating the nature of the
+measurable amounts of time (indicating the nature of the failure),

-procedural delays that constitute a covert channel of useful
+constitute a covert channel of useful information.

 To minimize the effectiveness of such attacks, it is desirable to